Sign Language Translator

 Project Overview

 The Hand Language Translator is an innovative assistive technology project that bridges the communication gap between sign language users and non-signers.
-Using computer vision and machine learning, the system recognizes hand gestures in real-time and translates them into both written text and spoken audio, enabling seamless communication.
+Using computer vision and machine learning, the system recognizes hand gestures in real-time and translates them into both written text and spoken audio.

 This project demonstrates the practical application of artificial intelligence in solving real-world accessibility challenges.
 By combining OpenCV for image processing, decision tree-based machine learning models for gesture recognition, and Google Text-to-Speech for audio output, the system creates a complete translation pipeline that operates in real-time.

 The translator is designed to be accessible and user-friendly, requiring only a standard webcam for operation.
-It showcases proficiency in computer vision, machine learning model selection and optimization, and the integration of multiple technologies to create a cohesive solution that can make a meaningful impact on people's lives.
+It showcases proficiency in computer vision, machine learning model selection and optimization, and the integration of multiple technologies.

 Challenges & Solutions